samuelnovaes/easy-cgi/README.md

 ### Dynamic routes

-Dynamic routes are created adding underscore in file name
+Dynamic routes are created adding underscore in file name or directory

 Example: